 To address the need, we set out to develop Miracle-Gro® Performance Organics™, a groundbreaking initiative that represented our largest product launch of 2019 and one of the biggest ever for the Miracle-Gro® brand.

-“The challenge with organics in general is they traditionally have not performed as well as synthetic plant foods and fertilizers,” says Mike Sutterer, Gardens SVP and GM.
+“The challenge with organics in general is they traditionally have not performed as well as synthetic plant foods and fertilizers,” says Sara Gordon, VP, Gardens.
 “With Miracle-Gro® Performance Organics™, we broke through this barrier and developed a solution that far outperforms any organic garden products on the market.
 We are well positioned to give consumers an organic alternative that truly raises the bar when it comes to performance and results.”

 Hundreds of associates step up